antonbabenko/serverless.tf-playground/README.md

 ## Flow

 1. Source code for Lambda Functions is in `src` folder.
-1. All infrastructure configuration and deployment configurations is in `terraform` folder.
+1. All infrastructure configuration and deployment configurations is in `hashitalks2021` folder.
 1. When code changes, and developer wants to "deploy it to prod", run `cd terraform && terraform init && terraform apply`.
 This will build deployment package, update resources, and deploy all to _prod_ using AWS CodeDeploy.

 ## Useful commands